 The Native American Media Alliance, which boasts the likes of Netflix and Comcast as sponsors, hosts several programs.
 These include the Native American TV Writers Lab, the Native American Writers Seminar, the Native American Showrunner Program, the Native American Animation Lab, and the Native American Unscripted Workshop for those who work on documentaries.

-Some of these are intended for more seasoned creators.
-Others are open to emerging professionals.
+Some of these are intended for more seasoned creators, while others are open to emerging professionals.
 These programs open applications on a rolling basis, so follow their Instagram for updates.

 The Native American Media Alliance also offers the Native Writes List.
 For a tiered monthly or annual fee, you can host your TV or film scripts on the Native Writes site.
 Industry insiders from production companies ITV Studios America, Gunpowder & Sky and Westward Productions will then read and offer feedback on your scripts.